- Understanding Prakriti

 Doshaja Prakriti

-At the time of conception, the predominance of any one or two or all three doshas determines an individual’s Prakriti.
-This is called Doshaja Prakruti.
+At the time of conception, the predominance of one, two, or all three doshas determines an individual’s Prakriti, known as Doshaja Prakriti.

 - Vata/Pitta (or pitta/vata) – Vata primary and Pitta secondary (or Pitta primary and Vata secondary).